invinst/invisible-flow/readme.md

     $ export ENVIRONMENT=gae
     $ flask run
     ```
+3. Navigate to *localhost:5000*

+If set up properly, hitting scrape should output 'success' message in browser.

 Note: JSON file has been added to the `.gitignore` as it **is not to be committed**, use naming convention as above